SparksNetwork/sparks-frontend/src/pages/ResetPassword/func-specs/reset-password.md

 - Each stage can be comprised of one or several operations which might fail or succeed.
 The `resetPasswordFeedback` area should informed the user of the latest information of relevance on the operations in process.

+- If the password reset code could not be verified, the applications navigates to the `forgotPassword` screen

 - The corresponding state machine is described in [here](./reset-password-fsm-detailed.pdf)

 - The visual design details are left unspecified and should follow the general design rules in vigor for the project :